MarkHanoteau/MarkHanoteau.github.io/assets/Agile-Principles.md

 ---

 Agile is a set of four values and twelve principles that outline how we work, how we work together and what we decide to work on.

+What values and principles make the team really tick and be succesful?

+We need to do some planning.